biya-coin/biyaliquid-docs/.gitbook/defi/open-liquidity-program/eligibility.md

 {% hint style="warning" %}
 It may be prudent to consolidate trading strategies into a single address to increase maker volume.
 Otherwise, addresses with less maker volume than the required threshold will not qualify for rewards even if volume on an aggregate level between multiple addresses exceeds the threshold.&#x20;

-See [documentation on the Biyaliquid `authz` module](https://docs.biyaliquid.network/develop/modules/Core/authz/) for a method of executing multiple strategies from a single address while retaining trading [fee discounts](https://helixapp.com/fee-discounts).
+See [documentation on the Biyachain `authz` module](https://docs.biyachain.network/develop/modules/Core/authz/) for a method of executing multiple strategies from a single address while retaining trading [fee discounts](https://helixapp.com/fee-discounts).
 {% endhint %}

 ## Maintaining Next Epoch Eligibility/Pre-Qualification